OpenEvalProject/evals/manuscripts/elife-53803/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/53803/elife-53803-fig4-v2.jpg)

 **Figure 4.:** (A) Contribution of CS audio frequency, order presented relative to US, and pairing were assessed by conditioning with a SCS composed of 3 and 12 kHz pure tones; conditioning was done as in Figure 1A.
 (B–D) Motion indices (mean ± SEM) show locomotor responses to stimuli (3 kHz pips, blue; 12 kHz pips, green; 0.9 mA footshock, yellow) for trials 1 (Day 1, top) and 10 (Day 2, bottom).
 (E–G) Percent time spent freezing.
 (H–J) Average motion.
 (K–M) Escape score.
 CS order and pairing: group 4 (B,E,H,K: CS1 = 3 kHz, CS2 = 12 kHz; n = 10), group 5 (C,F,I,L: CS1 = 12 kHz, CS2 = 3 kHz; n = 10), and group 3 (D,G,J,M: CS1 = 3 kHz, CS2 = 12 kHz, unpaired; n = 10).
 (N–P) Tone tests established that lack of active responses to the 75 dB 3 kHz CS was not due to it being inaudible, as paired mice exhibited robust freezing to this stimulus when presented at an even lower SPL (60 dB) outside of the conditioning context.
 Black asterisks indicate significant difference between groups for a given trial.
 Dashed vertical gray brackets indicate significant main effect of CS type.
-Error bars indicate the SEM.Figure 4—source data 1.Figure 4—source data 2.
+Error bars indicate the SEM.

 Freezing and escape behavior in this ‘two-tone’ SCS protocol resulted from Pavlovian Conditioning.
 Though groups did not differ in freezing behavior to the 3 kHz tone during conditioning, this difference was revealed in a novel context tone test (Figure 4N–P).
 Elevated motion and escape behaviors to the 12 kHz tone occurred only in the paired groups, indicating that these behaviors are conditioned responses (2-Way RM ANOVA, G4 vs. G6, Motion to 12 kHz Tone: Main Effect of Trial (F(2.5, 45.7)=3.31, p<0.05), Main Effect of Group (F(1,18) = 8.64, p<0.01); 2-Way RM ANOVA, G4 vs. G6, Escape score to higher Tone: Main Effect of Trial (F(2.7, 48.0)=4.36, p<0.05), Main Effect of Group (F(1,18) = 10.1, p<0.01); 2-Way RM ANOVA, G5 vs G6, Escape score to 12 kHz Tone: Main Effect of Group (F(1,18) = 4.49, p<0.05).
 As observed for the TN and WN stimuli (Figure 1), reversing stimulus order reduced the magnitude of the elevated activity and escape to the high-salience stimulus, but did not reverse the behaviors elicited by the two stimuli.